lpinzari/sql-psql-udy/02_joins_sql/05_where_join.md

 `FROM` **->** `WHERE` **->** `SELECT`

 In other words, the variable scope of the `SELECT` clause in not visible in the `WHERE` clause.

+## Anti-join: drop all observations of a single table that have a match

+We could also